The Girl Who Played with Fire: Synopsis

 Visiting Bjurman's summer cabin, Salander finds a classified Säpo file and begins to make the connection between Bjurman and Zala, whose real name is Alexander Zalachenko.
 By coincidence, two members of the motorcycle club, Carl-Magnus Lundin (Salander's attacker) and Sonny Nieminen, have been dispatched to burn the place down.
 Salander incapacitates them, leaving suspects for the police to find.
 She returns to her apartment and, having no choice, decides to find and kill Zalachenko.
-She discovers the identity of the giant, Ronald Niedermann, and traces him to a post office box in Göteborg.
+She discovers the identity of the giant, Ronald Niedermann, and traces him to a post office box in Gothenburg.
 Meanwhile, Blomkvist manages to find Salander's new apartment as well as the DVD revealing Bjurman's crime.

 With information from Björck and Palmgren, Blomkvist pieces together the entire story: Zalachenko is a former Soviet defector whose very existence is kept classified by Säpo.
 Initially an intelligence source, Zalachenko began to traffic in sex slaves on the side.
 He became the partner of a 17-year-old girl who became pregnant with twins, Lisbeth and Camilla.
 Zalachenko was an itinerant father who habitually abused his partner, culminated in Lisbeth's deliberately setting his car alight while her father was in it.
 The authorities imprisoned Salander and declared her insane, since acknowledging Zalachenko's crimes would require them to divulge his existence.
 Niedermann had killed Svensson and Johansson on Zalachenko's orders; Bjurman, who was involved with Zalachenko, played a role in the murders and was killed to ensure his silence.

 Between Blomkvist's testimony, Salander's various character witnesses, and the additional suspects piling up, the police are forced to admit that their original suspicions were wrong.
 Blomkvist finds Niedermann's Göteborg address and sets off for the farm where he and Zalachenko await.
 There, Salander is captured and brought before Zalachenko.
-She is shot when she attempts to escape and is buried by Neidermann, not realising she is still alive.
+She is shot when she attempts to escape and is buried by Niedermann, not realising she is still alive.
 Battling through immense pain, Salander slowly digs herself out and attempts to kill Zalachenko with an axe.
 On his way to Göteborg, Blomkvist captures Niedermann and ties him against a signpost by the road.
 The book ends as Blomkvist finds Salander and calls emergency services.